tidyverse/dplyr/README.md

 ### Development version

-To get a bug fix, or use a feature from the development version, you can install dplyr from GitHub.
+To get a bug fix, or to use a feature from the development version, you can install dplyr from GitHub.

 ``` r
 # install.packages("devtools")